worldbank/GEPD/Master_Code/README.md

   After you clone this repo to your computer, if you want to use the code in this folder for a specific country, please copy all of the code and move it to a new directory.
 Best practice is to do something like the following:

  1. If you are just starting out, clone the repo to your machine.
-If you aren't sure where, I cloned mine to this folder (insert your own upi:
+If you aren't sure where, I cloned mine to this folder (insert your own upi):
  C:\Users\wb{upi}\Documents\Github\GEPD
  2. Copy the code in the Master_Code directory to a new folder.
 For example:
  C:\Users\wb{upi}\Documents\Github\GEPD\Peru\2019